 The bespectacled man pictured above is Virginia Congressman Menalcus Lankford, certainly one of the more oddly named 20th century U.S. Representatives you'll read about here on the site.
 I first discovered the name of this obscure politician in 2001, courtesy of the politicalgraveyard website.
-Since locating his name over eleven years ago Lankford's apparent faceless-ness became the stuff of legend, with no portraits of the man coming to light in all that time!
+Since locating his name over a decade ago Lankford's apparent faceless-ness became the stuff of legend, with no portraits of the man coming to light in all that time!
 You'd figure that an individual of Lankford's stature would have at least one picture of himself pop up in some form, but sadly this wasn't the case!
 I eventually gave up hope that I'd see a picture of Menalcus, and decided that he may have been camera shy, hence why I hadn't located any pictures of him yet.

-With that being said, I'm pleased to announce that during a furtive search on the newspaperarchive website (mentioned in the site introduction), a picture of Mr. Lankford has finally been located, courtesy of the Harrisonburg Daily News Record!
-This rare newspaper portrait of him appeared in his obituary in the above mentioned newspaper on December 28, 1937, and with that introduction, we'll now take a look at the life of this long forgotten Virginia politician!
+With that being said, I'm pleased to announce that during a furtive search on the newspaperarchive website (mentioned in this site's introduction) a picture of Mr. Lankford has finally been located, courtesy of the Harrisonburg Daily News Record!
+This rare portrait of him appeared in his obituary in the above mentioned newspaper on December 28, 1937, and with that introduction, we'll now take a look at the life of this long forgotten Virginia politician!

-Lankford was admitted to the Virginia State bar in the same year as his graduation and soon after opened a law practice in the city of Norfolk.
+Lankford was admitted to the Virginia bar in the same year as his graduation and soon after opened a law practice in the city of Norfolk.
 In 1909 he married Richmond native Nancy Garland Waddill (1886-1963), and the couple are recorded as being childless.
 Throughout the late 1900s and early 1910s Lankford's skill as a lawyer earned him wide repute, and his career in law was put on hold in 1917 when he became an ensign in the aviation service in the U.S. Navy.
 He served in the Navy throughout the duration of American involvement in World War I and at the war's conclusion returned to his law practice in Virginia.